holdex/developers/docs/CONTRIBUTING.md

 Understanding the Goal and its business context is crucial for successful contribution.

+To find a Goal to work on, browse GitHub Issues in the relevant repository and filter for issues with the `Goal:` prefix.
+Prioritize issues based on their impact and urgency.
+If you are unsure which Goal to choose, please consult your lead.
+Pick one that matches your skills, then proceed with the steps below.

 As soon as you get involved, you must: